ralph-irving/gsplus/README.md

-# GS+
+# GS+ Intro & Usage

-An Apple IIgs emulator derived from GSport, which is based on KEGS
+GS+ is an Apple IIgs emulator derived from GSport, which itself is based on KEGS.
+Although GS+ can be launched without command-line arguments, there are several command-line arguments that are especially helpful.
+For example, -resizeable launches emulator in a resizable window.
+For a full list of optional flags, pass -h to the emulator, e.g. ./GSplus -h.

+Once you have started the emulator, F4 is used to configure ROM and disk locations and MUCH more.

 # Build instructions